-Table 4.3.d.1 presents information on the number of applicants, acceptances, and enrollments for the MSPH and BSPH programs, for the fall semester.
+Table 4.3.d.1 presents information on the number of applicants, acceptances, and enrollments for the MSPH and BSPH programs.
+The MSPH admits fall or spring, with most starting in fall.
+The BSPH only admits for fall.
 The MSPH applicant pool fluctuates around 50 applicants for the 20-25 MSPH slots available each cohort.
 The BSPH applicant pool is growing proportionate to the increase in pre-major and minor enrollment while the cohort size has remained fixed, increasing the competitiveness for admission into the major.
 The size and quality of the applicant pool could soon support expansion of the cohort size (e.g., offering multiple sections of core courses) and/or the offering of additional concentrations.

 Academic Year 2010/2011 Academic Year 2011/2012 Academic Year 2012/2013

 MSPH

 Community Health Practice/ Health Promotion Applied 51 65 40

 Accepted 35 40 27

-Enrolled 24 21 15
+Enrolled 26 19 16

 BSPH

-Community Health Practice/ Health Applied 84 84 115
+Community Health Practice/ Health Promotion Applied 84 84 115

-Promotion Accepted 47 45 49
+Accepted 47 45 49

 Enrolled 43 36 45